hazelcast/hazelcast-jdbc/README.md

 ## Supported Hazelcast version

+#### Platform (Beta)
+The JDBC driver version 5.0-BETA-2 is compatible with the latest Beta version of Hazelcast Platform project.

 #### IMDG
 The version of the driver must be the same as the Hazelcast IMDG version you're connecting to (e.g. `hazelcast-jdbc:4.2` is compatible to